aditya123473892/wagtail/Creating-a-new-Wagtail-release.md

 ## Before making a new release

-* A 'stable' branch should exist in git, e.g. "stable/2.8.x"
+* A 'stable' branch should exist in git, e.g. `stable/2.8.x`
-* There should be a release notes page about the release in docs/releases/ - ensure that any deprecated features are mentioned in the "Upgrade considerations" section
+* There should be a release notes page about the release in `docs/releases/` - ensure that any deprecated features are mentioned in the "Upgrade considerations" section
   * If there are a large number of upgrade considerations, consider organising them by largest impact first, and breaking them down into "changes affecting all projects", "deprecation of old functionality", "changes affecting Wagtail customisations"
-* CHANGELOG.txt should contain a section about the new release
+* `CHANGELOG.txt` should contain a section about the new release
-* The release should be listed in the 'compatible Django / Python versions' table in docs/releases/upgrading.rst
+* The release should be listed in the 'compatible Django / Python versions' table in `docs/releases/upgrading.rst`
 * Update translations - see https://github.com/torchbox/wagtail/wiki/Managing-Wagtail-translations#fetching-new-translations-from-transifex
 * **For a release candidate:** Generate new translation strings (https://github.com/wagtail/wagtail/wiki/Managing-Wagtail-translations#generating-new-source-files-for-translation) and **announce through https://app.transifex.com/torchbox/communication/?q=project%3Awagtail that a new version is coming soon and needs translations**
 * Update `wagtail/__init__.py` with the new version number